Iranian prosecutors pledge to pursue Trump for Soleimani killing even after he leaves White House

 The report came on the same day that a hit squad—which top Iranian officials claim was almost certainly deployed by Israel—assassinated Iran’s top nuclear scientist Mohsen Fakhrizadeh in a covert operation in a town 40 miles east of Tehran.
 Responding to the killing, Iran’s Supreme Leader Ayatollah Ali Khamenei said on November 28 that Iran’s immediate priority was the “definitive punishment of the perpetrators and those who ordered it”.
 He did not elaborate.

-Referring to the January killing of Soleimani, in a US drone strike by Baghdad airport personally authorised by Trump, Tehran prosecutor general Ali Alqasi-Mehr reportedly said: “Thirty six individuals who cooperated, collaborated and participated in the assassination of Hajj Qasem, including political and military authorities of the US and other countries, have been identified.”
+Referring to the January killing of Soleimani—in a US drone strike at Baghdad airport personally authorised by Trump and described by a UN special rapporteur as a breach of international law—Tehran prosecutor general Ali Alqasi-Mehr reportedly said: “Thirty six individuals who cooperated, collaborated and participated in the assassination of Hajj Qasem, including political and military authorities of the US and other countries, have been identified.”

 The Tehran Times quoted prosecutors as saying that the Iranian judiciary has formed a committee to track down those who were behind the killing of Soleimani, who was the de facto head of Iran’s armed forces and the country’s second most important official.